-In a nutshell, the book is about how college students can launch into responsible, fruitful adulthood for the glory of God against the backdrop of a young adult culture that often values perpetual adolescence and the avoidance of responsibility.
-I explore topics such as embracing responsibility, loving God with all your mind, growing in character and maturity, striving for academic excellence, balancing work and recreation, finding your vocation, establishing godly friendships, handling the transition from high school to college, time management, financial discipline, and honoring parents while pursuing functional/economic independence.
+Thriving at College is a practical roadmap for launching into fruitful, God-honoring adulthood against the backdrop of a young adult culture that values delayed adolescence.
+It covers the ten most common mistakes that college students make—and how to avoid them!
+It explores topics such as growing spiritually, embracing responsibility, loving God with all your mind, growing in character and maturity, striving for academic excellence, balancing work and recreation, finding your calling, establishing godly friendships, dating, handling the transition from high school to college, time management, financial discipline, and honoring parents while pursuing independence.

 What Others Are Saying About Thriving at College

-“Written by an “insider” – a former student, now a professor, this book addresses all the issues a student might face.
-It will be an excellent gift for all high school seniors who are planning to attend college.”
+“Written by an ‘insider’—a former student, now a professor, this book addresses all the issues a student might face.
+It will be an excellent gift for all high school seniors.”

-Best-selling Author, The Pursuit of Holiness
+Dr. Jerry Bridges, best-selling author of The Pursuit of Holiness

-Best-Selling Author, Shepherding a Child’s Heart
+Author, Shepherding a Child’s Heart